 For example, if multiple team members deploy cloud resources independently, maintaining a precise inventory of the resources becomes challenging, compromising security principles, cost optimization, and security measures.

-Here are some of the challenges faced by teams in cloud asset management:
+Here are some of the challenges faced by teams struggling with cloud asset management:

-Firefly enables Cloud teams to rediscover their entire cloud landscape and manage it more efficiently and consistently as a single inventory across multi-cloud, multi-accounts, and Kubernetes deployments.
-At the same time, it empowers DevOps to ramp Infrastructure-as-code quickly and to create and deploy cloud infrastructure safely and consistently within organizational policies.
+Firefly makes it possible for cloud teams to (re)discover their entire cloud landscape and manage it more efficiently and consistently as a single inventory across multi-cloud, multi-accounts, and Kubernetes deployments.
+At the same time, it empowers DevOps to ramp Infrastructure-as-Code up quickly and to create and deploy cloud infrastructure safely and consistently within organizational policies.

 Firefly is a Cloud Asset Management Platform that helps DevOps, Platform Engineering, and SRE teams streamline their cloud management using Infrastructure-as-Code (IaC), which reduces cloud complexity, enhances asset efficiency, and builds a reliable platform.
 By turning any cloud into IaC, Firefly ensures that every change to the cloud aligns with industry standards and best practices, empowering teams to maintain control and cloud compliance effortlessly.